 1/4 tsp. paprika

 Drain canned beans and keep the liquid for later (this is aquafaba so you can get really creative later if you like.)
 Here's a time that the Vitamix really shines; you'll get a perfectly smooth hummus by using this ultra-powerful blender.
 If you are doing it by hand, mash the chickpeas first and then add the rest of the ingredients.
 If the mixture seems dry, add some of the liquid from the chickpeas.

 Makes about 2.5 cups of hummus.

 You can make tasty variations by simply adding one of these ingredients: 2 carrots, 2 roasted red peppers, 2 beets, 2 artichoke hearts, handful of olives, sun-dried tomatoes, spinach, more cloves of garlic, and herbs like oregano.

 I made this white bean recipe up based on a dish I had at a restaurant, and Giada De Laurentiis has something similar in one of her cookbooks.
 As you can see below, there are many ways to vary the recipe to your tastes.
 I love this on a sandwich with greens or just as a dip with veggies and crackers.

 2 cups cooked white beans (navy or canellini) or 1 15 ounce can

 1-2 Tbsp. herbes de provence (or thyme, rosemary, parsley)

 3 cloves roasted garlic (put garlic in oven for 20 minutes at 375 degrees)

-Blend all ingredients together in a high-speed blender or mash with a fork.
+Blend all ingredients together in the Vitamix or mash with a fork.